initc3/ic3-website/content/impact.md

 - *<a href="https://arxiv.org/pdf/1505.06895.pdf">Centrally Banked Cryptocurrencies</a>*: Introduced RSCoin, a cryptocurrency framework that is centralized but prevents double-spending using a distributed set of authorities.
 - *<a href="https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_kokoris-kogias.pdf">Enhancing Bitcoin Security and Performance with Strong Consistency via Collective Signing</a>*: Introduced ByzCoin, which implemented a Byzantine consensus protocol reducing latency to under 30 seconds.
 - *<a href="http://fc16.ifca.ai/bitcoin/papers/BGM16.pdf">Cryptocurrencies without Proof of Work</a>*: Focused on decentralized cryptocurrency protocools in which participants don't delete physical scare resources.
 - *<a href="https://arxiv.org/pdf/1311.0243.pdf">Majority is not Enough: Bitcoin Mining is Vulnerable</a>*: Highlighted the consequences of selfish mining within Bitcoin.
-- *<a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6547123">Zerocoin: Anonymous Distributed E-Cash from Bitcoin</a>*: Proposed a cryptographic extension to Bitcoin that would augment the protocol and allow for fully anonymous currency transactions.
 - *<a href="https://eprint.iacr.org/2014/077.pdf">Mixcoin</a>*: A protocol to facilitate anonymous payments in Bitcoin and other cryptocurrencies.
 - *<a href="http://fc16.ifca.ai/bitcoin/papers/DAKMS16.pdf">Step by Step Towards Creating a Safe Smart Contract</a>*: A paper exposing the common pitfalls in designing smart contracts that are safe and secure.